 Those with an advanced form of this condition will display other issues too, for instance, their skin colour will become uneven and display numerous shades ranging from grey to bright orange.
 The skin will also appear to be prematurely aged.

 The veins of an individual suffering from Palumboism will also become overly vascular with a “worn out” appearance.

 What Causes Palumboism?

 Often referred to as “steroid gut”, this is not the main cause of this condition.
 While not scientifically proven the belief is that the abuse of HGH and insulin is the main causes.
-This belief is due to the change in appearance of bodybuilders during the 90s and 2000s, which coincided with a growing use of both hormones.
+This belief is due to the change in the appearance of bodybuilders during the 90s and 2000s, which coincided with the growing use of both hormones.

 HGH is highly anabolic and if your use is not kept in check then you may encounter serious issues that include Palumboism.

 Insulin is another anabolic hormone that controls your body’s ability to absorb sugar.
 It is used by bodybuilders as it helps them to absorb protein much easier.
 Unfortunately, it also causes water retention, which often settles on the belly.

 One of the hardest parts of a bodybuilders routine is the vast amount of food they must consume to maintain their bodies.

 A professional bodybuilder may consume as much as 7,000 calories every day.
 Which may be divided into 7 or 8 meals.